WiproOpenSource/WiproOpenSource.github.io/_drafts/interviews/satish-hegde.md

 ## what are these blogs and interviews about?

 Aloha, Konichiwa, Namaste and Hi to everyone reading this blog.
-The open-source practice at Wipro, is in the midst of building a new open-source community inside of Wipro.
-The end goal is to have a structured community, that maximises the effectiveness of our resources and most importantly, gives our developers a better experience in their journey of contributing to open-source.
-However, Wipro has been a long time contributor to various open-source projects, over the last two decades.
-The goal of this blog series, is to find the champions who lead this efforts and connect them with you, our reader!
-We have a bunch of interviews planned and as we along, we will introduce you to a bunch of really cool people.
+The Open Source Community within Wipro is at a niche stage and we are growing each day.The goal is to have an engaged and informed community that maximises the effectiveness of our resources and most importantly, gives our developers a better experience in their journey of contributing to open-source.
+Wipro has been a long time contributor to various open-source projects, over the last two decades.
+The goal of this blog series, is to find the champions who lead open source efforts at Wipro and connect them with you, our readers!
+We have a bunch of interviews planned and as we go along, we will introduce you to a bunch of really cool people whose journeys wiil inspire you.

-Each blog is accompanied by a video of the interview, which you are welcome to watch and like and comment on.
-If, you really like us, you may also follow our channel!
+Each blog is accompanied by a video of the interview, which you are welcome to watch and like and comment on and definitely tell us what kind of content you would want to watch and learn from this series.

 # Introduction

-The open-source community is driven by two things: the spirit of collaboration and the spirit of hacking.
-By collaboration, I mean, the willingness to share your knowledge and experiences and by hacking, I mean, the urge to experiment, dismantle and make new things.
+The open-source community is driven by two things: the spirit of collaboration and the spirit of hacking, the willingness to share your knowledge and experiences constitutes collaboration and the urge to experiment, dismantle and make new things constitutes hacking.
 Our very first interview is with an individual, who embodies both of these ideals.

 Satish is a long-time Wiproite.
 He has been at Wipro since 1995.

-Innovation and experimentation is the life-blood of a company like Wipro since, the work we do in technology is never-ending.
-Through our interview with Satish, he shared the many
+Innovation and experimentation is the life-blood of a company like Wipro since the work we do in technology is never-ending.
+Through our interview with Satish, we learnt about his venture into open source at Wipro, the roadblocks and how he started his journey with the most hot and trending technology, "Kubernetes".

 ## Introduction